RobTillaart/HX711/README.md

 In issue #11 it became clear that the timing of the default **shiftIn()** function to read the value of the internal ADC was too fast on some processor boards for the HX711.
-This resulted in missing the first = sign bit or the value read could be a factor two higher than it should.
+This resulted in missing the first (= sign) bit or the value read could be a factor two higher than it should.
 If one calibrated the sensor this would be compensated with the factor that is derived in the calibration process.

-In 0.3.0 a dedicated **shiftIn()** function is added into this library that uses hard coded delays to keep the timing of the clock within HX711 datasheet parameters.
+In 0.3.0 a dedicated **shiftIn()** function is added into this library that uses hard coded delayMicroseconds to keep the timing of the clock within HX711 datasheet parameters.
 This should guarantee that the sign bit is always read correctly on all platforms.
 Drawback is that reading the HX711 takes an extra 50-55 microseconds.
 How much this affects performance is to be investigated.